-Though we're fans of using gentle products, it's certainly not the only thing that will help keep sensitive skin at bay.
 A few small adjustments can give your skin less to work against.
-It's not just sensitive skin that benefits from being treated with care - all skin will appreciate this!
+It's not just sensitive skin that benefits from being treated with care - all skin will appreciate this, especially in colder weather.

 1. Use lukewarm water.

-It’s sometimes suggested to use a really hot wash cloth for your face.
-Though this may feel therapeutic, it really isn’t the best way to treat your skin, particularly if it’s prone to dryness and sensitivity.
+Though using a hot wash cloth may feel therapeutic, it isn’t the best way to treat your skin, particularly if it’s prone to dryness and sensitivity.

 Hot water disrupts the skin barrier, whose role is to lock moisture in and irritants out.
 Stick to washing with lukewarm water anywhere your skin is on the dry or sensitive side.
 If you like your shower at a higher temp than lukewarm, wash your face afterwards with cooler water.